Frequently Asked Questions

 What happens when a rule or policy is broken?

-A person documented for a policy violation will meet with the Director of Residence Life or his/her designee to discuss possible sanctions.
+A person documented for a policy violation will meet with the Director of Residence Life or their designee to discuss possible sanctions.